cazala/decentraland-redux-chess-app/README.md

 ![chess - multiplayer](https://user-images.githubusercontent.com/2781777/43075877-859114ea-8e58-11e8-88f3-26b8a01bcf53.gif)

-Remember you will need to re-build the server and restart it:
+Remember that after making any changes to the code you will need to re-build the server and restart it:

 ```bash
 npm run build